 Friendships are built on love.
 Friendships are built on trust.
 Friendships are built on a shared and unshakeable love for Beyoncé.
 But those friendships can also be broken, and you know how?
 With a pair of tweezers.
 Yup.
 Plucking your bestie’s eyebrows when you’re 13-years-old and totally inexperienced in the realm of beauty can totally destroy a friendship.
 And for me, it did.

 I can’t quite remember where I got the inspo from.
-Maybe it was Christina Aguilera’s barely-there brows, or Posh Spice’s slug-shaped style that began halfway across her face – either way, the look I was going for was crystal clear: super-thin and super-short with a bulge at the start of eyebrow.
-(Unfortunately we didn’t have Cara Delevingne and her beautiful, bushy face-framers to aspire to.)
+Maybe it was Christina Aguilera’s barely-there brows, or Posh Spice’s slug-shaped style that began halfway across her face – either way, the look I was going for was crystal clear: super-thin and super-short with a bulge at the start of each eyebrow.
+(Unfortunately we didn’t have Cara Delevingne and her beautiful, bushy face-framers to aspire to back then.)

-So there I was, tools in hand as I made Hannah lay back on a pillow and close her eyes.
+So there I was, tools in hand, as I made Hannah lay back on a pillow and close her eyes.
 I put some ice in a tea towel and placed it on each eyebrow to numb them before the plucking commenced.
-I then stretched out her forehead to avoid accidentally plucking the skin and began softly working away at the wiry hairs that had sprouted on her face since hitting puberty.
+I then stretched out her forehead to avoid accidentally plucking the skin and began softly working away at the wiry little hairs.

-It was clear I didn’t have maximum customer satisfaction afterwards as when Hannah finally looked in the mirror she gasped loudly at her own reflection, then laugh-cried (you know that horrible hybrid emotion that happens when you get a bit hysterical?)
+It was clear I didn’t have maximum customer satisfaction afterwards.
+When Hannah finally looked in the mirror she gasped loudly at her own reflection, then laugh-cried (you know that horrible hybrid emotion that happens when you get a bit hysterical?)
 She tried to pretend it was fine but we were already planning our trip to town the next morning to buy an eyebrow pencil.
 Her brows were officially ruined.

 “It’ll be fine,” I kept reassuring her.
 “They’ll grow back!”
-But a month later and, annoyingly, they had held their shape.
-It was like I had plucked out the root and the hair had just given up on life right there.
+But a month later, annoyingly, they had held their shape.
+It was like I had plucked out the very soul of each hair.
 The months continued to pass and the eyebrows continued to stay stubby and thin.
 The months then turned into years and although we repaired our friendship, nothing could bring back her bushy brows.
 (You might think I’m over-exaggerating but she’s still using the same brand of eyebrow pencil to fill out the gaps today.
-She’s 30.)
+She’s 31.)

 It’s time you started celebrating your period, guys.
 Sign up to bettybox RN and get all your tampons and pads, beauty products, sweet treats and loads more cool stuff delivered to your door, every single month.
 We know.
 It’s totally awesome.